 As at 30 June 2010, the face value of state and territory borrowings covered by the guarantee was $69.1 billion, down from $72.6 billion at 31 March 2010.

 Guarantee Scheme for Large Deposits and Wholesale Funding

-On 7 February 2010, the Government announced that the Guarantee Scheme would close to new liabilities on 31 March 2010.
-Since 31 March 2010, Australian authorised deposit taking institutions have been prohibited from issuing any new guaranteed wholesale funding or accepting new guaranteed deposits above $1 million.
+On 7 February 2010, the Government announced the closure of the Guarantee Scheme on 31 March 2010.
+Since 31 March 2010, Australian authorised deposit-taking institutions have been prohibited from issuing any new guaranteed wholesale funding or accepting new guaranteed deposits above $1 million.
 Existing guaranteed wholesale funding is guaranteed to maturity.
 Depositors who covered their balances above $1 million under the Guarantee Scheme can have those funds covered to maturity for term deposits up to five years, or until October 2015 for at call deposits.

 The expected liability for deposits under the Guarantee Scheme is remote and unquantifiable.
 Government expenditure would arise under the guarantee only in the unlikely event that an institution failed to meet its obligations with respect to a commitment that was subject to the guarantee and the guarantee was called upon.
 In such a case, the Government would likely be able to recover any such expenditure through a claim on the relevant institution.
 The impact on the Government's budget would depend on the extent of the institution's default and its ability to meet the Government's claim.

 As at 9 July 2010, total liabilities covered by the Guarantee Scheme were estimated at $161.7 billion, down from $169.6 billion at 5 April 2010.
 This is made up of $6.6 billion (down from $14.1 billion) of large deposits and $155.1 billion (down from $155.5 billion) of wholesale funding.